bitrix24/b24restdocs/api-reference/imopenlines/openlines/imopenlines-config-path-get.md

 >
 > Who can execute the method: any user

-The method retrieves a link to the public page of open lines of the account.
+The method retrieves a link to the public page of open channels account.

 No parameters.